Table of Contents

 360-Degree Jewelry Product Photography

 Incorporating 360-degree jewelry product photography into your visual process will allow shoppers to have a better and clearer understanding of what they will be receiving when they make a purchase.
 Shoppers are empowered when you transfer control to your shoppers and let them design their own shopping experience.
-Shoppers are able to control which angles of your jewelry product to see and it makes them feel that you’re not hiding any product flaw from them.
+Shoppers can control which angles of your jewelry product to see and it makes them feel that you’re not hiding any product flaw from them.

 Creating 360-degree jewelry product videos has never been so simple.
 Traditionally, 360-degree product videos require a trained professional full photography kit.
 We’ve condensed decades of technology and photography knowledge into the GemLightbox jewelry photography system.
 There’s no training required, meaning that anyone on your team with a smartphone can shoot beautiful images and videos.
 Watch the video below to see how easy it can be to record a perfect 360-degree jewelry product video.